coolestWaze/coolestWaze/README.md

 # Hello there! 👋

 I'm Guilherme Rigobelli, a 15-year-old boy from Brazil.
-Currently, I'm diving into the world of programming with a focus on Python. (for first language)
+Currently, I'm diving into the world of programming with a focus on Java. (for second language --> first: python)

 ## About Me

 - **Age:** 15
 - **Location:** Brazil
-- **Current Focus:** Learning Python
+- **Current Focus:** Learning java
 - **Future Goals:** Exploring opportunities in programming and technology